 • Injection site reactions, such as redness, itching, or swelling.

 These common side effects are usually mild and temporal.
 In most cases, they wear off within a few weeks.
-Please, talk to your doctor or pharmacist if your symptoms are ongoing and bothersome.
+If your symptoms are ongoing and bothersome, please talk to your doctor or pharmacist.

 Serious Side Effects